-According to technology market research firm Radicati, around 124.5 billion business emails were sent globally each day in 2018.
+According to market and consumer data platform Statista, an estimated 319.6 billion e-mails were sent globally every day in 2021.
 People’s inboxes are already crowded and becoming more so.
 Yet electronic direct mail (eDM) remains a convenient and cost-effective way to promote services or products, invite clients to events, introduce new team members or announce promotions.

 Convincing people to take notice of an eDM is getting increasingly tricky.
 First, an eDM must cut through the email clutter.
 But it needs to work harder than that.
 An effective eDM entices people to open the email, read the content and, importantly, do something – for example, visit a website or register to attend an event.